-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-- hymenoptera venom
+- Hymenoptera venom

-- sacubitril; valsartan
+- Sacubitril; valsartan

-This medicines may also interact with the following medications:
+This medication may also interact with the following:

-- angiotensin receptor blockers, like losartan or valsartan
+- Angiotensin receptor blockers, like losartan or valsartan

-- certain medicines for diabetes
+- Certain medications for diabetes

-- gold compounds
+- Gold compounds

-- NSAIDs, medicines for pain and inflammation, like ibuprofen or naproxen
+- NSAIDs, medications for pain and inflammation, like ibuprofen or naproxen

-- potassium salts or supplements
+- Potassium salts or supplements

-- salt substitutes
+- Salt substitutes

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?

-Visit your doctor or health care professional for regular check ups.
+Visit your health care provider for regular check-ups.
 Check your blood pressure as directed.
-Ask your doctor what your blood pressure should be, and when you should contact him or her.
+Ask your health care provider what your blood pressure should be.
+Also, find out when you should contact him or her.

-Do not treat yourself for coughs, colds, or pain while you are using this medicine without asking your doctor or health care professional for advice.
-Some ingredients may increase your blood pressure.
+Do not treat yourself for coughs, colds, or pain while you are using this medication without asking your health care provider for advice.
+Some medications may increase your blood pressure.

-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Inform your health care provider if you wish to become pregnant or think you might be pregnant.
 There is a potential for serious side effects to an unborn child.
-Talk to your health care professional or pharmacist for more information.
+Talk to your health care provider for more information.

 You may get drowsy or dizzy.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this drug affects you.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this medication affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can make you more drowsy and dizzy.
 Avoid alcoholic drinks.

-Avoid salt substitutes unless you are told otherwise by your doctor or health care professional.
+Avoid salt substitutes unless you are told otherwise by your health care provider.

-What side effects may I notice from receiving this medicine?
+What side effects may I notice from receiving this medication?

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Protect from moisture.
-Keep container tightly closed.
-Throw away any unused medicine after the expiration date.
+Keep the container tightly closed.
+Do not freeze.
+Avoid exposure to extreme heat.
+Get rid of any unused medication after the expiration date.